 While in school, Larry had a rotation at the University of California, San Francisco, doing pulmonary consultations.
 He trained under Mark, who is now Senior Vice President, Global Head of Immunology, Infectious Disease, and Ophthalmology Clinical Development at Genentech.
 Larry was intrigued by Mark’s vision to combine respiratory and rheumatology together under one position at Roche.

 “Call it coincidence or serendipity,” Larry says.
-“Here I am, a pulmonary critical care physician, who just happens to be heading the respiratory and rheumatology programme.
+“Here I am, a pulmonary critical care physician, who happened to be heading the respiratory and rheumatology programme.
 And by further coincidence, the last company I worked at was an infectious disease company, developing antibiotics.
 So I had experience in the infectious disease space as well.
 All of these things just came together and put me in the right place at the right time.”

-He says the thing he loves most about his new role is the opportunity to make an impact on patients' lives and on health care on a global scale.
+He says the thing he loves most about new role is the opportunity to make an impact on patients' lives and on health care on a global scale.

 “Most academic physicians have to make a choice at some point,” Larry says.
 “Are you going to focus on research?
 Maybe you’ll discover something that could lead to a therapy and help a lot of patients all at once.
 But the probability of it happening is really low.